davidcarslaw/openairmaps/cran-comments.md

 # Submission

-This is a minor release which includes new features and bug fixes.
+This is a small patch to fix a potentially damaging bug in openairmaps v0.5.0.
+The authors apologise to the CRAN maintainers for the inconvenience of having to re-review.

 ## Test environments